 Yes, you can find many choices to ease your hunger and quench your thirst at Sonoma Raceway.
 Check out our Sonoma Taqueria at Turn 2 and the Sears Point Grille and Grille Garden at the north end of the Main Grandstand.
-Please bring cash, as many vendors are not able to accept credit cards.
+Bringing cash is preferred, however credit cards are mostly accepted around the property.

 You can text your question or issue to 69050.
 Text "FYI (space) your MESSAGE (space) and your LOCATION" to 69050.
 You can also look for Information Booths located around the raceway, or talk with any Track Ambassador wearing the blue Polo shirt and/or blue jacket and khaki slacks.
 You can also call the track receptionist with your questions at 800-870-7223 ext.
 0.

 Our primary location for ticketing questions is our Ticket Pit Stop located behind the Main Grandstand.
 We also have Ticket Upgrade Booths located in various areas around the track.
 Alternatively, our Guest Services building is located near the Gate 1 entrance.